erikhvatum/zplab-IT/production_linux/installation.md

 The installer attempts to make a swap partition equal to the size of system main memory.
 If the machine onto which you are installing Kubuntu has
 RAM capacity approaching or exceeding root drive size, "Guided - use entire disk" mode will fail, and you must use the installer GUI to specify partition layout manually.
-In this case, make an ext4 volume with mount point / that is 8000MB smaller than the default value (the default is the entire disk), and make a swap partition filling the remainder.
+In this case, make an ext4 volume with mount point "/" (without quotes) that is 8000MB smaller than the default value
+(the default is the entire disk), and make a swap partition filling the remainder.

 ![Screenshot of manually partition table screation](./manually_created_partition_table.png)